xesco/castools/docs/CASFILE.md

 ### 4.2 Bit Encoding

-The MSX represents 0-bits and 1-bits using different audio frequencies.
-Each bit occupies a fixed time slot, but uses a different number of wave cycles depending on its value.
+Each bit has a fixed time duration, but uses different frequencies (different numbers of wave cycles):

-Each bit has a fixed time duration.
-During that time, different frequencies are used:

 **1200 baud** (each bit = 833.3 µs):
 - **0-bit:** 1 cycle at 1200 Hz (takes full 833.3 µs)